Violence Prevention Alliance

 - Not On Our Campus: Violence Prevention Forum: a community forum with a panel of local experts that allowed student and faculty and staff an outlet to discuss current events and violence prevention.

 - Sexual Assault Awareness Month: a month long program during April of every year that engages the conversation about sexual assault prevention.

 - The Clothesline Project: a national project that bears witness to violence against women and allows survivors and community members the opportunity to create t-shirts that are empowering and create awareness.

 - Unblur the lines: an active consent conversation that was hosted during Sexual Assault Awareness Month.

 - Domestic Violence 101: a training session helping to connect students to information around Domestic Violence hosted with the Penelope House and Counseling and Testing Services.

-- Walk Out Against Sexual Violence: a community walk on campus to raise awareness around sexual violence.
+- Walk Out Against Sexual Violence: a community walk on campus to raise awareness regarding sexual violence.

-- Perk Up and Speak Out Against Sexual Violence: an outreach event with coffee and information.
+- Perk Up and Speak Out Against Sexual Violence: a sexual assault awareness event offering a cup of coffee and information/resources.